NirmalaAbothu/FirstAssignmentForCode-Refactor/README.md

-Followed the tutorials https://www.w3schools.com/html/html5_semantic_elements.asp to understand the semantic elements,how it is important in building website and when where it is applied in HTML page.
+Followed the tutorials https://www.w3schools.com/html/html5_semantic_elements.asp to understand the semantic elements,how it is important in building website and when where it should be applied in HTML page.

 ---

 ## License & copyright

 © Nirmala Abothu, UW Bootcamp Full Stack Development Student.

+---

 ## Contributing